-With Christmas almost upon us, it's almost time for one of American sports' long running traditions, the NBA's Christmas games.
+With Christmas Day upon us, it’s time for one of the NBA’s long-running traditions, the league’s Christmas games.

 A brief history of the NBA’s Christmas games

-The very first NBA Christmas Day game was played in 1947 - one year after the league's inception - between the New York Knicks beat the Providence Steamrollers.
-Since then the league has staged Christmas Day games every single year except in 1998 when a lockout resulted in the cancellation of almost half of the 98/99 season.
-Unlike the NFL's traditional Thanksgiving Day games, the NBA's Christmas Day games have no fixed opponents; instead, they feature some of the best teams and players.
-Quite often in fact the previous season's NBA Finalists face off against each other on Christmas Day.
+The very first NBA Christmas Day game was played in 1947 - one year after the league’s inception - when the New York Knicks beat the Providence Steamrollers.
+Since then, the league has staged Christmas Day games every single year except in 1998, when a lockout resulted in the cancellation of almost half of the 98/99 season.
+Unlike the NFL’s traditional Thanksgiving Day games, the NBA’s Christmas Day games have no fixed participants; instead, they feature some of the best teams and players.
+Quite often, in fact, the previous season’s NBA Finalists face off against each other on Christmas Day.

-Interestingly the NBA is the only major sports league in the country that has a fixed set of games on the day.
-The NFL only holds games if their normal game day falls on Christmas Day, the MLB is in it's offseason and the NHL has gone in the other direction completely, having negotiated a collective bargaining agreement that prevents games from being played on Christmas Eve, Christmas Day, and Boxing Day.
+Interestingly, the NBA is the only major sports league in the country that has a fixed set of games on the day.
+The NFL only holds clashes if their normal game day falls on Christmas Day, the MLB is in its offseason and the NHL has gone in the other direction completely, having negotiated a collective bargaining agreement that prevents games from being played on Christmas Eve, Christmas Day, and Boxing Day.

-To be frank, Christmas Day has seen some of the greatest games ever played in NBA history.
-From Bernard King's 60 points for Knicks in 1984, to Patrick Ewing of the same team beating the Michael Jordan and the Chicago Bulls with a last second jumper in 1986.
-Then of course there was the very first meeting between Kobe Bryant and Shaquille O'Neal in 2004 and let's not forget the Bryant also facing off against LeBron James in 2009 and 2010.
-Incidentally its Kobe Bryant who has the record for most points scored in Christmas Day game history with 383.
+Christmas Day has seen some of the greatest games ever played in NBA history.
+From Bernard King’s 60 points for the Knicks in 1984 to Patrick Ewing of the same team beating Michael Jordan and the Chicago Bulls with a last-second jumper in 1986.
+Then of course there was the very first meeting between Kobe Bryant and Shaquille O’Neal in 2004 and let’s not forget when Bryant also faced LeBron James in 2009 and 2010.
+Incidentally, it’s Kobe Bryant who has the record for the most points scored in Christmas Day game history, with 383.
 Another memorable game was that of the Mavericks and Lakers in 2011.
 The game was actually also the season opener due to a lockout.

 Can players refuse to play?

-While their are mixed opinions regarding the Christmas Day games, most players accept that it comes with the territory and more importantly, the contract.
-“You just have to chalk it up,” says veteran point guard, Ish Smith while trying to remember the last time he enjoyed a full holiday with family.
+While there are mixed opinions regarding the Christmas Day games, most players accept that it comes with the territory and more importantly, the contract.
+“You just have to chalk it up,” says veteran point guard Ish Smith while trying to remember the last time he enjoyed a full holiday with his family.
 “My family’s kind of used to it by now; my fiancee, it was kind of hard for her like three or four years ago,” Smith said.

 “But I always tell them this is my job.
 This is what I love to do, and I’m for sure going to make it up to you eventually because it’s hard.
 It’s hard being away from your family.
 It’s hard being away from people you love, but this is something we love to do, and it’s a sacrifice that you make.
 I’m thankful they’re willing to make the sacrifice with us, and I’m sure everybody in the league can say they’re indebted to their family for that.”